 - Dental visits

 - Prenatal care appointments

 - Primary care office visits

 - Childhood immunizations

 - Specialist appointments

 - Urgent care centers

 - WIC appointments

 - Redetermination (face-to-face) visits with caseworkers/CDJFS

-- Lyft is available when another transportation provider is unable to fulfill a transportation request

 - 5 round-trips or 10 one-way trips for food-related travel (such as trips to a grocery store or farmers market).

 Buckeye does not provide transportation for emergency services.
 If you have an emergency, call 911 or go to the nearest emergency room right away.
 If you are not sure whether you need to go to the emergency room, call your PCP or our 24-Hour Nurse Advice Line, Buckeye's Health Information Line at 1-866-246-4358 (TTY at 1-800-750-0750).
-If healthcare/dental appointments are needed beyond 15 round-trip (30 one-way) per member per 12-month period, you may contact the ODJFS about assistance.
+If healthcare/dental appointments are needed beyond 1 5 round-trip (30 one-way) per member per 12-month period, you may contact the ODJFS about assistance.